 - You are a qualifying NPO (see the definition in the section "Rebate for qualifying NPOs" on page 23). - You operate a public lending library or your main purpose is to promote literacy. - The printed books, audio recordings of printed books, and printed versions of religious scriptures are not bought for resale.
-In addition, an NPO whose main purpose is to promote literacy qualifies for the rebate if it purchased those items in order to supply them as gifts.

-NPOs whose main purpose is to promote literacy must contact the Canada Revenue Agency in order to be recognized in this capacity by regulation and be entitled to claim the GST rebate for printed books.
+NPOs whose main purpose is to promote literacy must contact the Canada Revenue Agency in order to be recognized in this capacity by regulation and be entitled to claim the GST rebate.